Ministry of Defence, Singapore Singapore Government

 Preparation of Manuscript

 Submissions should be between 2000-4000 words.
-The manuscript, including quotations, notes, references, tables, legends should be typed on singled sided, A4 paper, using 12-point Times New Roman font.
+The manuscript, including quotations, abstracts, notes, references, tables, and legends should be typed, and submitted in soft copy, preferably in Microsoft Word format ONLY.
 The word count of the article (including endnotes) should be reflected below the title on the first page of the article.

-Tables, maps, figures, graphs are to be numbered and to have headings/captions (in italics).
+All tables, maps, figures, or graphs are to be numbered and to have headings/captions (in italics).
 There must at least be one reference to the illustrations in the text to draw the reader’s attention to it.
-An example is provided below.
+Examples are provided below.

 Style